Skyrim Special Edition

 Attacks of Opportunity

 Blade and Blunt rewards the player for seizing the advantage against their opponents and striking them while they are most vulnerable.
-When you attack an enemy who is power attacking, drawing a bow, or casting a spell, you will deal 50% extra damage and deliver a powerful stagger.
-Attacking an enemy who is staggered also counts as an Attack of Opportunity and deals 50% increased damage.
+When you attack an enemy who is power attacking, drawing a bow, or casting a spell, you will deal 50% extra damage and 50% increased stagger.
+In addition, power attacking or bashing an enemy who is power attacking, drawing a bow, or casting a spell will always interrupt them.
+This effect ignores the stagger cooldown.

 Attacks of Opportunity dramatically increase the lethality of combat.
 As a player, you will need to carefully consider when you can afford to open yourself to enemy Attacks of Opportunity.
 Power attacking, drawing a bow, or casting a spell at the wrong moment will likely be fatal against dangerous enemies.